Arc-1327/SQL-notes/SQL.md

     - H: HAVING
     - O: ORDER BY (ASC and DESC)
     - L: LIMIT (has OFFSET)
-  - Example:
-    - SELECT year, COUNT(year) AS year_count
+  - Example: SELECT year, COUNT(year) AS year_count FROM movies WHERE rankscore > 9 GROUP BY year HAVING year_count > 20 ORDER BY year_count DESC LIMIT 10;
-      FROM movies
-      WHERE rankscore > 9
-      GROUP BY year
-      HAVING year_count > 20
-      ORDER BY year_count DESC
-      LIMIT 10;

 <br>

+## JOINS
-## Joins: Combines data from multiple tables
+* Combines data from multiple tables.
-* INNER JOIN: matches the rows in both tables
+* INNER JOIN:
+  - Matches the rows in both tables.
   - SELECT A.ID, A.name, B.course
     FROM TableA A
     INNER JOIN TableB B
     ON A.ID = B.ID;

-* LEFT JOIN: returns all rows from the left table and matching rows from the right table.
+* LEFT JOIN:
+  - Returns all rows from the left table and matching rows from the right table.
   - SELECT A.ID, A.name, B.course
     FROM TableA A
     LEFT JOIN TableB B
     ON A.ID = B.ID;

-* RIGHT JOIN: returns all rows from the right table and matching rows from the left table.
+* RIGHT JOIN:
+  - Returns all rows from the right table and matching rows from the left table.
   - SELECT A.ID, A.name, B.course
     FROM TableA A
     RIGHT JOIN TableB B
     ON A.ID = B.ID;

-* FULL OUTER JOIN: returns all rows when there is a match in either table.
+* FULL OUTER JOIN:
+  - Returns all rows when there is a match in either table.
   - SELECT A.ID, A.name, B.course
     FROM TableA A
     FULL OUTER JOIN TableB B
     ON A.ID = B.ID;

-* NATURAL JOIN: joins tables using all columns with the same name
+* NATURAL JOIN:
+  - Joins tables using all columns with the same name.
   - SELECT *
     FROM TableA
     NATURAL JOIN TableB;

 <br>

+## Sub Queries
-## Sub Queries: Nested Queries or Inner Queries
+* Nested Queries or Inner Queries
 * Queries within queries.
 * First, the inner query is executed and then the outer query is executed.
-* Example:
-  - SELECT actor_id FROM roles
-    WHERE movie_id IN
-    (SELECT id FROM movies
-    WHERE name = 'Schindler''s List');
+* Example: SELECT actor_id FROM roles WHERE movie_id IN (SELECT id FROM movies WHERE name = 'Schindler''s List');
 * Comparison operators: IN, NOT IN, EXISTS, NOT EXISTS, ANY, ALL.
 * ANY operator returns TRUE if any of the subquery values meet the condition.
 * ALL operator returns TRUE if all of the subquery values meet the condition.